 - A. Impartial Investigations.
 All investigations and reviews shall be conducted impartially and in good faith. - B. Cooperation in an Investigation.
 Students and Employees are required to cooperate with the investigation and other processes set forth in this Executive Order, including but not limited to, attending meetings, being forthright and honest during the process, and keeping confidential the existence and details of the investigation/review.
-If a Complainant and/or Respondent refuse to cooperate, the CSU may draw all reasonable inferences and conclusions on the basis of all available evidence and conclude the investigation/review.

-- C. False Allegations Prohibited.
+If a Complainant and/or Respondent refuse to cooperate, the CSU may draw all reasonable inferences and conclusions on the basis of all available evidence and conclude the investigation/review. - C. False Allegations Prohibited.
 A Complainant shall proceed with a Complaint in good faith.
-A Complainant who knowingly and intentionally files a false Complaint or any individual who is determined to have provided false statements or information during the investigation/appeal review shall be subject to discipline in accordance with applicable collective bargaining agreements, CSU policies, and legal requirements (e.g., Education Code Section 89530 et seq.).
+A Complainant who knowingly and intentionally files a false Complaint or any individual who is determined to have provided false statements or information during the investigation/appeal review shall be subject to discipline.
 Such disciplinary action shall not be deemed to be Retaliation. - D. Input into the Investigation.
 Both the Complainant and Respondent shall have the right to identify witnesses and other evidence for consideration; however, the CSU shall decide what evidence is relevant and significant to the issues raised. - E. Timelines and Extensions.
 The timeline for the procedures contained within this Executive Order may be extended for any reason deemed to be legitimate by the Campus Investigator/CO Appeal reviewer or by mutual agreement of the Parties.
 The timelines stated within this Executive Order will be automatically adjusted for a reasonable time period that should not exceed an additional 30 Working Days for a Campus investigation or an additional 30 Working Days for a reopened Campus investigation under Article IV.
-The Complainant and Respondent shall receive written notification of any period of extension. - F. Delivery.
+The Complainant and Respondent shall receive written notification of any period of extension.

+- F. Delivery.
 When submitting a Complaint or issuing any notices required by this Executive Order, personal delivery, overnight delivery services, electronic mail, or certified mail may be used.
 If personal delivery is used, a proof of service shall be prepared attesting to the calendar date of delivery, which will establish the date of filing or response.
 If certified mail delivery is used, the postmark shall establish the date of filing or response.
 Electronic communications must be sent to the designated CSU or Campus e-mail address unless the intended recipient has specified a different address.
 Electronic communications will be deemed received on the date sent. - G. Investigation Not Warranted.
 In the event that a Campus determines an investigation is not warranted, the reasons for that decision shall be reduced to writing and retained by the Campus according to appropriate record retention policies. - H. Information Requests.
 Where it is necessary for the Complainant or Respondent to have access to specific information for the purpose of filing a Complaint or CO Appeal, the Complainant or Respondent shall make a written request for such information to the Campus.
 The Complainant or Respondent shall have access to information within the policies, procedures and laws governing confidentiality and privacy that are relevant to any issue raised in the Complaint.
-This provision does not authorize a Complainant or Respondent access to the personnel files of another without the written consent of that person. - I. Employee Rights.
-Nothing contained herein is intended or should be construed to interfere with an Employee's right to consult with a representative.
+This provision does not authorize a Complainant or Respondent access to the personnel files of another without the written consent of that person.